thenicebro/scenarios/linux/challenge-say-hello/step1.md

 ## Objective

-- Using time in script
+- Using time in script.
 - Understanding bash configuration files.

 ## Requirements